An Easy Way to Grade Writing Quickly

 Once you spread the word about this system, your teacher friends will never have to make up an excuse about how the classes’ ungraded essays accidently disappeared into the swimming pool, the cat litter box or last month’s recycling bin.
 I’d call that a win-win situation.

-Want to see an example of my grading sheet checklist?
-I include it – as well as an example of my entire system for teaching writing (as well as the rewriting checklists that match the grading sheet) in this free writing unit.Click here to download the example grading sheet as well as the complete writing unit.
+Want an editable grading sheet checklist?
+I include it – as well as an example of my entire system for teaching writing (as well as the rewriting checklists that match the grading sheet) in this free writing unit.Click here to download the editable grading sheet as well as the complete writing unit.

 (This is a total steal.
 It’s a full, complete unit that I’m giving away for free because I think you’ll love it & will want to get the whole bundle!)